dhhepting/dhhepting.github.io/_works/bibtex/1993-12-Hep-A-Layered-Approach-to-Computerization-of-a-Multimedia-Archive.md

 ---
 layout: bibtex-default
 citekey: 1993-12-Hep
-title: A Layered Approach to Computerization of a Multimedia Archive (1993)
+title: "A Layered Approach to Computerization of a Multimedia Archive (1993)"
-breadcrumb: A Layered Approach to Computerization of a Multimedia Archive (1993)
+breadcrumb: "A Layered Approach to Computerization of a Multimedia Archive (1993)"
 category: techreport
 projects:
  - multimedia